 - Complete the Course Registration Permission Form

-- Course Registration Permission forms are not processed until all Duke Engineering Management students have a chance to enroll—so outside students may not be added to a course as late as the end of the first week of a semester
+- Course Registration Permission forms are not processed until all Duke Engineering Management students have had a chance to enroll—outside students may not be added to a course as late as the end of the first week of a semester

 - Outside students will not be added to waiting lists but are added to classes in the order in which they completed their forms

-- Outside students may not utilize these courses later for a Duke Master of Engineering Management degree
+- These students may not utilize these courses later for a Duke Master of Engineering Management degree

-For more information, contact the Duke Master of Engineering Management Program office.
+For more information, contact the Duke Master of Engineering Management office.

-“As an Engineering Management student, I was not confined to certain courses.
-I had the freedom to choose different courses within Duke's Pratt School of Engineering and at other Duke graduate and professional schools.
+“As a Duke Engineering Management student, I had the freedom to choose courses from other Duke graduate and professional schools.
 This flexibility was one of the most important aspects for me.”